 Reversible two tone Fisherman’s rib cowl/loop scarf/snood.

-I was researching my mothers’ ancient Galway name of Lynskey, and found that it was derived from the Gaelic word Loingseach, meaning Mariner.
+I was researching my mothers’ ancient Galway name of Lynskey, and found that it was derived from the Gaelic word Loingseach, meaning Mariner, pronounced ling-shock.
 The fact that I happen to love rib patterns, and Fisherman’s Rib in particular, meant I had to make this loop scarf/cowl/snood to celebrate St. Patrick’s Day.

 It is knit in a gorgeous Donegal Aran Tweed yarn.
 The design is knit with two colours in the round, but gives you fabulous vertical stripes, completely reversible.
 The result is a brioche fabric look, but with half the work.
 It can be worn as a scarf looped over the neck; doubled up on itself to ensure you’ll never be cold; or doubled up and worn over your head as a snood.
 Wear it in any way to create a dramatic statement.

 Enjoy this FREE pattern 🙂

 2023 Update: Now includes new video tutorial for Fisherman’s Rib, in two colour, in the round.